 - How would you improve [Feature Y]?

-User and buyer persona survey questions
+User persona and jobs-to-be-done (JTBD) questions

-User persona survey questions
+User persona survey questions:

-- What is your current employment status?
+- What is your current employment status or role?

 - What will you be using the product mainly for?